hegza/black-scholes-example-standalone/README.md

 	* `ms_print massif.out.* | less`
     * shows a graph as follows: https://puu.sh/GCDDo/df8e19a66a.png

-We should notice around a 10x improvement in speed.
-Both implementations are single-thread.
+We should notice around a 10x improvement in speed, depending on which backend NumPy links against.
+Both implementations are single-thread, unless NumPy links against a multi-thread backend.
 Python uses accelerated NumPy, Rust uses LLVM optimized native execution.